NomFascinant/WipeUUrCollab/README.md

 ## 💡 Why WipeUUr?

-This project is the result of a collaboration between **WipeUUr** and **NomFascinant**, an expert in system optimization.
+This project is the result of a collaboration between **Luunarr** and **NomFascinant**, an expert in system optimization.
 Together, we identified the most common needs of users in computer maintenance and created WipeUUr to address these needs in an intuitive and efficient manner.

 We believe that everyone deserves a high-performance PC without technical hassles, and we have worked hard to simplify the user experience while offering powerful features.